codestothestars/speech-viewer/api/README.md

 ### Initialize Database

 Note that the database is not populated by default, and must be initialized.
-To do this, run Initialize function as indicated in the first usage example above.
+To do this, run the Initialize function as indicated in the first usage example above.

 ### Database Migrations